Last Updated on

 1. Market position – Your strategic marketing plan should define your market position.
 Outlining what differentiates you against the competition will help you capture market share.
 Performing a SWOT (strengths, weaknesses, opportunities and treats) analysis of the competition can be helpful here.
 Careful analysis of consumer trends, preferences, attitudes and outlook should also be factored in to ensure that you maximise the appeal of your product / service to the target market.

 2. Business Goals – Outlining what the company is trying to achieve will help formulate a strategic marketing plan that delivers on the business’s goals.
 In some complex categories (eg healthcare), the goal may be to educate customers on how the product can solve a problem that they have.
-In others, it could be as simple as driving awareness of the product (eg chocolate which is highly competitive and brand switching is the norm).
+In others, it could be as simple as driving awareness of the product (eg the chocolate industry, which is highly competitive and where brand switching is the norm).
 Other business goals may be to sell x number of units or to ‘become the market leader in category z’.
-Although this sounds like a bit of a no brainer, companies often miss this and risk running marketing programmes that don’t deliver on the targets (and waste budget) very quickly.
+Although this sounds like a bit of a no brainer, companies often miss this and risk running marketing programmes that don’t deliver on the targets.
 Without a business goal you simply don’t have a strategic marketing plan.

 3. Market Opportunities – Market opportunities can come in many shapes and sizes.
 Perhaps the competition is overpriced and pricing your product lower is the market opportunity.
 Market regulation may be changing which creates a new need.
 Perhaps consumer tastes and preferences have changed (eg vegan food is a big market opportunity right now).Finding these opportunities and building the strategic marketing plan around the opportunities can accelerate growth and keep marketing ROI high from day one.

-7 steps to developing your strategic marketing plan
+What are the 7 steps to developing your strategic marketing plan?

-Step 1: Goals, objectives and key performance indicators (KPIS)
+Step 1: Goals, objectives and key performance indicators)

 What goal is the business trying to achieve?
 Once the goal has been defined, what specific objectives does marketing need to meet met in order to achieve those goals?
 What specific measure of success (KPI) will we have for each marketing objective?
 Here are a few examples:

-Up-selling to existing customers: For company x to have its existing customers switch from their standard to their new premium shampoo.
+Up-selling to existing customers: Company x wants to have its existing customers switch from their standard to their new premium shampoo.
 Here, the objective may be to drive customer sampling in-store and online to customers purchasing online via the brand’s website.
-The KPIS for sampling should be a specific number so success can be measured.
+The KPIs for sampling should be a specific number so success can be measured.